Paddleboard and kayak rental companies preparing for big Fourth of July weekend

 The Fourth of July is no different.

-All paddle board and kayak rental companies said the same thing about the Fourth of July.
+All paddleboard and kayak rental companies say the same thing about the Fourth of July.

-"Nonstop people coming in,” said Brad Portener, owner of Austin Paddle Co.
+"Nonstop people coming in,” said Brad Portner, owner of Austin Paddle Co.

 "I'm expecting to sell out this weekend,” Sturn said.